MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/cloud-management-gateway-faq.md

 In order to secure sensitive traffic sent over CMG it is required to configure either HTTPS management points or to utilize Enhanced HTTP.

 If you choose to deploy CMG and use PKI certificates for HTTPS communication on the CMG enabled management points you need to select 'Allow Internet-only clients' to ensure that clients continue to use HTTP management points in your environment.

+If you use Enhanced HTTP there is no requirement to configure this setting as clients will continue to use HTTP when communicating directly to the CMG enabled management point.

 ## Next steps